user011000001/Social-Science/README.md

    - **Key Concepts:** Bhakti (devotion) as a path to salvation, and the interconnectedness of the individual soul (jiva) with the Supreme Reality (Brahman).

 Both philosophers significantly influenced Hindu thought and left lasting impacts on the Vedanta tradition.

+## Geography:
+### 3. Arvind is a sailor and he wants to sail in the sea.
+Suggest him the best time to sail so as to reach the
+sea shore easily.
+Also tell in which time he will not be able to catch the maximum fishes.
+### Answer
+Arvind, as a sailor, should consider sailing during high tide for easier navigation to the sea shore.
+High tide provides more water depth, reducing the risk of running aground.

+However, for fishing, it's generally less productive during high tide, as fish tend to be more scattered.
+Optimal fishing times are often during the incoming or outgoing tide when water movement is more pronounced, making it easier to attract and catch fish.
+### 4. Research for Indian rivers and try to trace it on the physical map of India.
+Also research for the
+mythological beliefs associated with any two Indian rivers like Ganga, Yamuna, Kaveri etc.
+### Answer
+**Indian Rivers and Physical Map:**
+   - **Ganga:** Originating from the Gangotri Glacier, it flows through northern India and Bangladesh, eventually emptying into the Bay of Bengal.
+On the physical map, it traverses through northern and eastern India.
+   - **Yamuna:** Originating from the Yamunotri Glacier, it flows parallel to the Ganga and meets it at Allahabad.
+Mapped in northern India.
+   - **Kaveri (Cauvery):** Originating in the Western Ghats, it flows through Karnataka and Tamil Nadu, reaching the Bay of Bengal.
+Visible in the southern part of the Indian map.

+**Mythological Beliefs:**
+   - **Ganga:** Considered sacred in Hinduism, the Ganga is believed to have descended from the heavens to purify the souls of the departed.
+Bathing in the Ganges is considered spiritually cleansing, and the river is personified as the goddess Ganga.
+   - **Yamuna:** Revered as the sister of Yama, the god of death, the Yamuna holds significance in Hindu mythology.
+The story of Lord Krishna's childhood exploits, particularly his dalliances with the gopis (milkmaids), is often associated with the banks of the Yamuna.

+These rivers are not only integral to India's physical geography but also deeply woven into its cultural and religious fabric.